awsdocs/amazon-workmail-administration-guide/doc_source/lambda.md

 **truncated**
 Applies to the payload size, not the subject line length\.
 When `true`, the payload size exceeds the 128 KB limit, so the list of recipients is truncated in order to meet the limit\.

-## More Information about Using Lambda with Amazon WorkMail<a name="lambda-more"></a>
+## More information about using Lambda with Amazon WorkMail<a name="lambda-more"></a>

 You can also access the full content of the email message that triggers the Lambda\.
-For more information, see [Retrieving Message Content with AWS Lambda](lambda-content.md)\.
+For more information, see [Retrieving message content with AWS Lambda](lambda-content.md)\.